Skip to content

 Other Measures

-If you are rewiring the ground floor of your house raise all wiring, switches, socket outlets, service panels and meters to a height of at least 900mm above ground floor level.
+If you are rewiring the ground floor of your house consult with your electrician and Building Standards at the Council about raising all wiring, switches, socket outlets, service panels and meters to a height of at least 900mm above ground floor level.
 Boilers, hot water cylinders, air-conditioning units and any other heating and ventilation main components should be situated on the first floor, or in the loft.

 Following a Flood